bullno1/cross_gear_translation/rulebook/rulebook.typ

 + If there is any effect that activates during the End Phase, resolve it.
 + If the active player has 6 or more cards in their hand, discard until they have 5 cards.
 + Heal all damage from all arts.
-+ This there is a continuous effect with "until the end phase" or "this turn", the effect ends.
++ If there is a continuous effect with "until the end phase" or "this turn", the effect ends.

 == Additional notes